josbeir/cakephp-vite/README.md

 # CakeVite: Vite Integration for CakePHP

-Modern [Vite.js](https://vitejs.dev/) integration for CakePHP 5.2+ applications.
+A [Vite.js](https://vitejs.dev/) integration for CakePHP 5.0+ applications.
 Seamlessly switch between development and production modes with automatic asset tag generation.

 > [!NOTE]
-> This is a spiritual successor to [passchn/cakephp-vite](https://github.com/passchn/cakephp-vite), rewritten with modern PHP 8.2+ features and a service-oriented architecture.
+> This project is a spiritual successor to [passchn/cakephp-vite](https://github.com/passchn/cakephp-vite), rewritten with modern PHP and a service-oriented architecture.
 There is no affiliation with the original project.

 ## Table of Contents